Shopify/mybench/_sources/writing-a-benchmark.rst.txt

 ====================

-The first workload we will define is a simple workload that reads the latest 200 chirps, which consists of 75% of the traffic.
+The first workload we will define is a simple workload that reads the latest 200 chirps, which generates 75% of the traffic.
 This is defined in the ``workload_read_latest_chirps.go`` file:

 .. literalinclude:: ../benchmarks/tutorialbench/workload_read_latest_chirps.go